Does Asphalt Green Battery Park City offer trial classes before enrolling in a class?

 Where can I go to purchase dance attire?

-Capezio at 1650 Broadway has an excellent selection of bodywear and footwear for all styles of dance.
-They also have an online store.
+Capezio at 1650 Broadway, On Stage Dancewear 197 Madison Ave and Sansha 888 8th Ave have an excellent selection of bodywear and footwear for all styles of dance.
+These locations also have online stores.
+Payless Shoes on 187 Broadway stocks American Ballet Theatre ballet shoes.
 Please ensure footwear is properly fitted.
 Ballet slippers should be snug.

 Where can I go to rent or purchase a violin?

 David Gage at 36 Walker Street offers rentals for all sizes of violins for $25 per month.
 You may reserve your violin rental online, in person, or over the phone.
 If you are unsure of the violin size your child needs, we recommend you bring them into the store to be fitted.
 Because your child will grow through multiple sizes, we recommend renting until he or she enters into a full-size violin.

 Where can I go to purchase a guitar?